DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

   * [Console Shortcuts in Live Mode](#console-shortcuts-in-live-mode)
 * [Quarantine Mode](#quarantine-mode)

+> Important!
+Front-end development tools (such as React DevTools or Vue DevTools) can interfere with TestCafe and cause errors.
+Do not open them while you run or debug TestCafe tests.

 ## Specify Tests to Run

 You should specify a path to a file or directory with tests you want to run in the [second command line argument](../../reference/command-line-interface.md#file-pathglob-pattern):